Vancouver Island marmot

 The Vancouver Island marmot (Marmota vancouverensis) is a species of marmot endemic to Vancouver Island, in British Columbia.

 Distribution

-M. vancouverensis lives above 1000 metres elevation in meadows that face south to west, and habitat scarceness is believed to be the primary reason for its rarity.
+M. vancouverensis lives above 1000 m elevation in meadows that face south to west, and habitat scarceness is believed to be the primary reason for its rarity.

 Marmot surveys have been conducted on Vancouver Island since 1979.
-Beginning in the 1980s, this species experienced an 80% to 90% decline in population, such that by 2006 only 32 adults remained in the wild.
+Beginning in the 1980s, this species experienced an 80–90% decline in population, such that by 2006 only 32 adults remained in the wild.
 Since that time, the population has begun to increase as a result of an ongoing program to restore wild populations of this unique Canadian species.
 As of the fall of 2021, there were just over 250 wild marmots living in 25 colonies distributed between two metapopulations, and one isolated colony at Steamboat Mountain.